zbx-sadman/vutlan_ems/README.md

 - LLD for GSM modems and control of account balance;

 Note: see Template's Macro tab and change default values if need or rewrite its on Host level.
-Bonus:  [_UniFi Miner_](https://raw.githubusercontent.com/zbx-sadman/vutlan_ems/alertscripts/SendSMSWithSkyControl.sh) - Command-line tool for sending SMS via Vutlan(SkyControl) device.
+Bonus:  [_SendSMSWithSkyControl.sh_](https://raw.githubusercontent.com/zbx-sadman/vutlan_ems/alertscripts/SendSMSWithSkyControl.sh) - Command-line tool for sending SMS via Vutlan(SkyControl) device.

 Tested on SC8110.